prashanthbn/SampleApp/README.md

 # SampleApp - Concourse CI

-###
+### What is CI?
-    Continuous integration (CI) is practice that involves developers making small changes and checks to their code.
-Due to the scale of requirements and the number of steps involved, this process is automated to ensure that teams can build, test, and package their applications in a reliable and repeatable way.
+    Continuous integration (CI) is practice to automate code integration. were developers work on their code in a local environment and commit their changes to a shared repository on a regular basis.
+This code can then be integrated, with code existing code.
+The new code is tested along with existing code and checked for any errors, standards and vulnarabilities. and then it can be packaged to make an artifact.
-###
+### Why CI?
-    Smaller Code Changes
+   - Smaller Code Changes
-    Fault Isolations
+   - Fault Isolations
-    Faster Mean Time To Resolution
+   - Faster Mean Time To Resolution
-    More Test Reliability
+   - More Test Reliability
-    Faster Release Rate
+   - Faster Release Rate
-    Easy Maintenance and Updates
+   - Easy Maintenance and Updates
-    Higher-Quality Code
+   - Higher-Quality Code
 ### Pipeline
     A pipeline is the result of configuring Jobs and Resources together.
 When you configure a pipeline, it takes on a life of its own, to continuously detect resource versions and automatically queue new builds for jobs as they have new available inputs.